tkr22777/teaching-cs-630/week_08/01_single_row_functions.md

-# Single-Row Functions
+# SQL Single-Row Functions

 ## Overview

-**Single-row functions** are SQL functions that operate on individual rows and return one result per row.
-They can manipulate data types, perform calculations, format output, and transform values.
-These functions are essential for data processing and presentation in SQL queries.
+**Single-row functions** operate on one row at a time and return one result per row.
+They can manipulate data types, perform calculations, and modify output format.

 ## Key Terms

-**Single-Row Function**: A function that processes one row at a time and returns one result per input row.
+**Single-Row Function**: Function that processes one row and returns one value per row.

-**String Function**: Functions that manipulate character data (UPPER, LOWER, SUBSTR, etc.).
+**Character Function**: Manipulates text/string data.

-**Numeric Function**: Functions that perform mathematical operations (ROUND, TRUNC, MOD, etc.).
+**Numeric Function**: Performs mathematical operations.

-**Date Function**: Functions that work with date and time values (SYSDATE, ADD_MONTHS, MONTHS_BETWEEN, etc.).
+**Date Function**: Works with date and time values.

-**Conversion Function**: Functions that convert data from one type to another (TO_CHAR, TO_DATE, TO_NUMBER).
+**Conversion Function**: Converts between data types.

-**Null Function**: Functions that handle NULL values (NVL, NVL2, COALESCE, NULLIF).
+**NULL Handling Function**: Manages NULL values in expressions.

-**Nesting**: Using the output of one function as input to another function.
+**Function Nesting**: Using one function's output as another function's input.

 ## Sample Database Schema